cornwarecjp/Bitcoin-Cash-Off-The-Grid/README.md

-In the first case you could, as a precaution, first ensure the safety of the Bitcoin funds on your addresses by moving the Bitcoin funds somewhere else, before using BCCOTG.
-This is only a precaution, since I believe this is not necessary, because BCCOTG only makes Bitcoin Cash transactions, which are invalid on the Bitcoin network.
+In the first case you could, as a precaution, first ensure the safety of the Bitcoin funds on your addresses by moving the Bitcoin funds somewhere else, before using BCHOTG.
+This is only a precaution, since I believe this is not necessary, because BCHOTG only makes Bitcoin Cash transactions, which are invalid on the Bitcoin network.

 In ANY case, it is a good precaution to make a good back-up of your wallets